ideonate/cdsdashboards/docs/chapters/setup/z2jh.rst

 **Dynamic storage** (the default) is where a new 'persistent volume' is generally created for each new Jupyter server that starts up.

-What we need to achieve when configuring persistent storage that will work with Dashboards is this:

-When a user creates a new Dashboard, it will be based on an existing 'source server' (probably just their default 'My Server').
+When a user creates a new Dashboard, it will be based within a new named server.
 The Dashboard is really just a new separate Jupyter server that happens to be running a presentation front-end (e.g. Voila) instead of the usual Jupyter notebook server.
-We just need to ensure that same files (e.g. ipynb notebooks) that were present on the source server are also present on the new dashboard server.
+We just need to ensure that required files (e.g. ipynb notebooks or py/R files) for the dashbboard are present on the new dashboard server.

+The dashboard's source files can come from the Jupyter Tree or a Git Repo (:ref:`read more here <prepare_dashboard>`).

+If you are creating dashboards based on a Git Repo, the source files will be pulled from the repo when the dashboard server is started, so any type of storage should be suitable.

+If your dashboards are based on files in the user's Jupyter Tree, then you will need to ensure files uploaded to another Jupyter Server (e.g. the default
+'My Server') will also be available to the new dashboard server.

-The easiest way to achieve this is to ensure that each user has their own home folder that is somehow mounted on all of their servers.
+The easiest way to achieve this is to ensure that each user has their own home folder (or shared folder) that is somehow mounted on all of their servers.

 Static Storage
 --------------